Legal aid in proceedings in France

 To find out if you are eligible for legal aid, you can use a simulator:

-Estimate your eligibility for legal aid
+Assess eligibility for legal aid

 Legal aid is granted to you if you meet 3 conditions specific to your personal situation:

 • You must be of French nationality or European national (except Denmark).
-If you are a foreign national, you must habitually reside in France (even if your residence permit is not valid).
+If you are a foreign national, you must usually reside in France (even if your residence permit is not valid).
 Attention: the condition of habitual residence in France does not apply minors, beneficiaries of a protection order and persons involved in criminal proceedings (witness assisted, accused, civil partyetc.).

 The amount of legal aid is not the same for everyone those who can benefit from it.